cluodev/cluodev.github.io/README.md

 ### Content License
 Blog posts and written content in the `src/content/` directory may be licensed under the [**Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0)**](https://creativecommons.org/licenses/by-sa/4.0/).
 This means you can share and adapt the content as long as you provide appropriate attribution and distribute any derivatives under the same license.

-## Contact

-For questions or inquiries, please reach out to Martin Woodward through the contact information available on the website.
-Social media DM's are the best way but you can always email.